 Introducing the Bulls of Matador Meggings Community

-September 22, 2020 (PRLEAP.COM) Business NewsMiami, FL – Following an incredible first half, Matador Meggings is proud to introduce their community, the Bulls of Matador Meggings.
+September 24, 2020 (PRLEAP.COM) Lifestyle NewsMiami, FL – Following an incredible first half, Matador Meggings is proud to introduce their community, the Bulls of Matador Meggings.
 These Bulls are die-hard followers and supporters of the company's products and message.
 As the company has grown, they've truly become a community that fosters self-confidence, diversity, and brotherhood.

 The Bulls of Matador Meggings community has its own Instagram account, which has been credited with much of the brand's growing success.
 More than just eye candy, it's a virtual space for self-expression and confidence.
 Its goals include dissolving the stigma surrounding men wearing leggings and representing the diverse experiences of minority groups.